 Program Details

-Afterschool Program: The school day begins at 8:20 and ends at 3:00.
-An afterschool program is available at the West Hartford campus until 5:30, during which students may complete homework, read, engage in developmentally-appropriate games and crafts, and enjoy time outdoors.
+The school day at the farm in New Hartford begins at 8:20 and ends at 3:00.
+An afterschool program is available at the West Hartford campus until 5:30, during which students may complete homework, read, play games and enjoy crafts and time outdoors.